google/koladata/docs/overview.md

 To support modifications and joins in an immutable environment, Koda utilizes **bags**.
 Bags are collections of attributes.
 Each attribute within a bag is a
 mapping: `(itemid, attribute) -> value`.
-All data structures (including objects, dicts, and lists) are represented in this manner, and associated bags are accessible via the `get_bag()` method.
+All data structures (including entities, dicts, and lists) are represented in this manner, and associated bags are accessible via the `get_bag()` method.
 These mappings are stored using a combination of hash maps and arrays.
 This hybrid approach enables fast, vectorized performance for table-like data while supporting data with irregular structures.
 Bags are merged for O(1) by utilizing a concept of **fallbacks** (when we don't find a mapping in one bag, we look it up in the other ones), which can be completely merged, when higher lookup performance is required.

-NOTE: Almost all data (e.g. entities, objects, dicts, lists, schemas) are stored as triples in bags.
+NOTE: Almost all data (e.g. entities, dicts, lists, objects, schemas) are stored as triples in bags.

 ```py